dayglo/le-docker-compose/README.md

 # Deploy a dockerised web app over HTTPS with letsencrypt.

-This repo uses docker-compose to deploy any dockerised web app over HTTPS.
+This repo uses docker-compose so you'll need to [install that](https://www.docker.com/docker-toolbox) if you dont have it.

 ## How it works